How do you navigate office politics efficiently?

 Dogs have a tendency not to process negative feedback very well. in terms of enforcing change, your chances might be better if you decide to play the long game using only a) praise and b) absence of praise.

-- That is, if the job actually is done.
-I hope that goes without saying.
+- That is, if the job is indeed done, of course.

 - The only caveat is that you must deliver this piece of news face-to-face and one-to-one.
 That’s just the way this works.